 People have the right to access all types of recorded information and, apart from certain specific exemptions, authorities and their staff must comply with these requests.
 Every type of recorded information the company holds is covered by the Act, including:

 Public authorities must allow access to the following information:

 Yes.
 For example:

-The Act also places an obligation on all Scottish public authorities to adopt and maintain a Publication Scheme 2008-2011 and, on 28th February 2008, CSG submitted its own Publication Scheme to the Scottish Information Commissioner describing the classes of information which CSG publishes, or intends to publish, how it does so, and any fees associated with these publications.
+The Act also places an obligation on all Scottish public authorities to adopt and maintain a Publication Scheme, which desribes the classes of information which an authority publishes, or intends to publish, how it does so, and any fees assocatied with these publications.
 This is submitted to the Information Commissioner's Office (ICO).

 New regulations have also came into effect for Environmental Information.
 Anyone requesting information under the Environmental Information (Scotland) Regulations 2004.
-You may also use the Freedom of Information Service to make a request.
 These regulations are very similar to Freedom of Information, but apply specifically to information concerning the environment.

 A considerable amount of information about CSG' services and activities is published on this website and accessible through our Model Publication Scheme Summary.
 To find out whether the information you are looking for is already available on-line, please use the on-screen navigation headings.

 If you are unable to find the information by these means, you can make a Freedom of Information request: Making a Freedom of Request.